BritishMachineVisionAssociation/BMVC2021/meetings/09-25-Video Understanding.md

 ## Photos from the day

-Below are four photos to give youa favour of the day
+Below are four photos to give you a favour of the day

 ![Pic1](/assets/images/events/19-09-25-Video_Understanding_Pic1.jpg)
 ![Pic2](/assets/images/events/19-09-25-Video_Understanding_Pic2.jpg)